P-EBT Message for Families

 These applications are critical to important funding for title programs, reduced athletic fees and many more that benefits all students.

-To sign up for Meal Distribution, please complete the Food Service Survey below.
+To sign up for Meal Distribution, please contact call Kari Rubitschung, Food Service Director at

 Note: Adult & Guest Lunch Price has increased to $3.85